SecurityWorks/ockam/examples/app/portals/README.md

 # Step-by-Step: How an End-to-End Encrypted Portal is established

-1. You start Portals for Mac for the first time on a computer.
-We ask you to Enroll with Ockam Orchestrator.
-When you click the `Enroll...` button we start the OAuth 2.0 Authorization Code Flow with PKCE
+1. You start Portals app for the first time on your computer.
+The app asks you to Enroll with Ockam Orchestrator.
+When you click the `Enroll...` button it starts the OAuth 2.0 Authorization Code Flow with PKCE with `https://account.ockam.io`.
+You signup / login with your github username or email address.
+When the OAuth flow completes the app receives an `access_token`, it then use that access token to query your account information.
+You may receive an email to verify your email address, the app waits for confirmation that the email is verified before proceeding.
+2. We then generate an Ockam [Identity](https://docs.ockam.io/reference/protocols/identities#identities) for you in a [Vault](https://docs.ockam.io/reference/protocols/keys) that is stored on disk.
+3. The app has compiletime hardcoded information about the [routo](https://docs.ockam.io/reference/protocols/routing) to Ockam Orchestrator's Controller and its Ockam [Identifier](https://docs.ockam.io/reference/protocols/identities#identities).
+The app established